daniellmiranda/wolves-league-eslint-config/README.md

 bun add -D @wolves-league/eslint-config eslint@8.57.0
 ```

-**You need to install `eslint@8.57.0` because currently the plugins `eslint-plugin-react` and `next/eslint-plugin-next`** does not support ESLint v9.
-When these packages are fixed, this will not be necessary.
+**You need to install `eslint@8.57.0` because currently the plugins `eslint-plugin-react` and `@next/eslint-plugin-next` do not support ESLint v9.
+When these packages are fixed, this will not be necessary.**

 ### If you use VSCode